tick-github/.github/profile/README.md

 The frontend application is now reachable via the default location `http://localhost:4200`.

+Then go to the `tick-frontend` folder and run `npm i` and `npm start` via your terminal.
+Give it a bit of time to install the npm-packages.

 The settings API has a paired MongoDB document datastore attached to it.
 This datastore has data persistence.
 You may have noticed a new folder in the folder root, called `data`.
 Herein resides the data for the settings-db.